SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     or
     docker-compose up (for debug mode)

-After running this command which will take a couple minutes on startup visit ``localhost:8000/admin/login`` and login with the following credentials if DJANGO_SETTINGS_MODULE is config.settings.local:
+This command may take a few minutes to finish.
+Once it's done, visit ``localhost:8000/admin/login`` and login with the following credentials if DJANGO_SETTINGS_MODULE is config.settings.local:

 username: